nkbelov/wtweb/resources/garden/implementing-uitableview.md

 As such, we will work with `layoutSubviews()` directly.
 It’s a method on `UIView` that you override to manually set the positions and sizes of your views.
 It is actually this same method — when not overridden — that internally triggers the Auto Layout engine and makes it figure out the positions and sizes of subviews on its own.
 Here, we will write out own layout logic that instead performs this task manually.

 You are not supposed to call `layoutSubvews()` yourself (although if you do, usually nothing really terrible happens).
 Instead, it is called by the UIKit if the internal `needsLayout` flag is set: each frame, which is 60 or 120 times per second, depending on the device, UIKit will traverse the view hierarchy, look for this flag on the views and call `layoutSubviews()` if they have it set.
-This helps with performance and concerves the battery, as only views that explicitly signal that they have to perform a layout pass will be asked do it, and only do it once per frame.
+This helps with performance and conserves the battery, as only views that explicitly signal that they have to perform a layout pass will be asked do it, and only do it once per frame.

 To signal that a view wishes to perform a layout pass, `setNeedsLayout()` is called.
-You can call this method youself is something within a view's state dictates that its subviews need to be rearranged (for example, in response to a `UIGestureRecognizer`'s callbacks).
+You can call this method yourself is something within a view's state dictates that its subviews need to be rearranged (for example, in response to a `UIGestureRecognizer`'s callbacks).
 But more importantly, this function will also be called automatically on certain fundamental events: for example, when the view has just been added to the hierarchy and needs to perform its first layout pass — or, of most interest to us — when its `bounds` change.

 The scrolling behaviour of `UIScrollView` is achieved by shifting the “window” through which you look at its contents, and when a user scrolls up or down, this window gets shifted vertically to reveal different parts of the scroll view’s coordinate plane, which holds its subviews.
 It is exactly the `bounds` property that specifies `UIScrollView`'s window position and size, and the system calls `setNeedsLayout()` each time either the position or size parameters change.